Vladdjuga/blogsite/README.md

 - Spring Boot 3.5 (Web, Data JPA, Security, AOP, Actuator)
 - PostgreSQL + Flyway for versioned DB migrations
 - JWT authentication (token stored in HttpOnly cookie `accessToken`)
-- Lombok (will be progressively replaced by Java records for DTOs)
+- Lombok is used for boilerplate reduction where appropriate
 - Aspect for wrapping service/controller results in a unified `Result` envelope
 - Docker & Docker Compose (multi-stage build for the app + Postgres service)